Akwa Ibom State Association of Nigeria, USA Inc.: Executive offices and committees

-The reorganization introduced the involvement of all the chapters in administrative processes of the organization.
+The reorganization introduced the involvement of all the chapters in the administrative processes of the organization.
 The executive administration has as its core responsibility, the duty to execute the policies of the association and report to the National Council and the National Convention.
 This structure introduces a professional internal administrative control and the involvement of chapters in all policy matters.
-Some National Vice Presidents are assigned portfolios such as Information, Culture, Education, Youth, Membership, Social Welfare and Economic & Fiscal.
+Some National Vice Presidents are assigned portfolios such as Information, Culture, Education, Youth, Membership, Social Welfare, and Economic & Fiscal.
 Economic & Fiscal portfolio is usually reserved for the hosting chapter of the National Secretariat administrative term.
-Each chapter has its own president, constitution and by-laws, and must conform to its chapter's name to the National Constitution, which is supreme whenever there is a conflict.
+Each chapter has its president, constitution, and by-laws, and must conform to its chapter's name to the National Constitution, which is supreme whenever there is a conflict.

 The general counsel

-Another major body of the association was the appointment of a general counsel during the 1988 colloquium, to advice and act on behalf of the association and its chapters in all legal matters.
+Another major body of the association was the appointment of a general counsel during the 1988 colloquium, to advise and act on behalf of the association and its chapters in all legal matters.
 This position was elevated to a constitutional office during a constitutional amendment in the year 2000.
 The association’s first general counsel was Dr. Emmanuel D. Akpan, who was followed by Hope Umana, Esq., Michael Essien, Esq., David Essien, Esq., and Lelia Essien, Esq. the current legal counsel.